nantesmetropole/school_meal_forecast_xgboost/ROADMAP.md

 Command line tools may not be easy to use.
 Thus providing a dashboard or an API to help the user to train and monitor models but also to load new data seems important.
 > Project ongoing, consider improvements:
 - generate prevision by selecting inter-vacation periods
+- Enable attendence browsing even when there are no results
 - hide/show advanced tab panels
 - improve supervision graphs (and make them interactive)
    - highest prevision errors